ogishimalab/HDP_phenotyping_algorithms/README.md

 | --------------- | ----------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | ACOG guideline algorithm | American College of Obstetricians and Gynecologists (ACOG) guideline) | Uses hypertensive disease history, blood pressure (BP) readings, proteinuria (PU), timing of onset, and preeclampsia-related clinical conditions.)                                       |
 | JSOG guideline algorithm | Japan Society of Obstetrics and Gynecology (JSOG) guideline)          | In addition to the criteria in ACOG gudeline algorithm , includes maternal organ dysfunction and “light-for-date” (i.e. fetal growth restriction), both drawn also from unstructured clinical notes.|

-[1]: https://www.nature.com/articles/s41598-024-55914-9 "Development of phenotyping algorithms for hypertensive disorders of pregnancy (HDP) and their application in more than 22,000 pregnant women | Scientific Reports"

 ## Requirements
 Python Python 2.7.5 and Perl 5.16.3